rohitshaw0110-dev/banking-system-api/README.md

 # Banking System API

+## 📌 Project Overview

+Designed and developed a Banking REST API using Spring Boot with a layered architecture (Controller, Service, Repository).

-A Spring Boot REST API for managing banking operations like account creation, deposit, and withdrawal with proper exception handling and clean architecture.
+Implemented core banking features like account creation, deposit, withdrawal, and deletion.
+Applied DTO pattern for clean data transfer and global exception handling for robust error management.

----

 ## 🚀 Features